 The CH-53K is a new-build helicopter that will expand the fleet's ability to move more material faster throughout the area of responsibility using proven and mature technologies.
-The helicopter provides advanced technology and unmatched heavy lift capabilities, and can lift nearly three-times more than its predecessor.
-Michael Land is a public affairs officer with the Patuxent River F-35 Integrated Test Force.
+The helicopter provides advanced technology and unmatched heavy lift capabilities and can lift nearly three times more than its predecessor.